dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

 ![Live Debugger App](img/todocontroller.png)

 Now let's search for the Method ``clearCompletedTodos``.
-You'll find it around line 72.
-Set up a non-breaking-breakpoint on the return code.
+You'll find the Method definition around line 72.
+We need to set a non-breaking breakpoint on running code inside the method, for this I recommend to start setting it on the ``return`` code which is at line 92.
+This way we gather the values of the variables before they are sent back to the client.

 Go back to the TODO app and clear again on "Clear completed"